 Pupil Premium Grant (PPG)

 The Pupil Premium Grant is a government initiative that provides additional funding on top of the main finding a school receives.
 It is targeted at pupils from disadvantaged backgrounds to ensure they benefit from the same opportunities as pupils from less deprived families.
-For each pupil from Reception to Year 6, the allocation is worth £1320 and goes to those currently on Free School Meals, those in local authority care or in adoptive care and also any child that has been registered for Free School Meals in the past six years.
+For each pupil from Reception to Year 6, the allocation is worth £1320 and goes to those currently on Free School Meals, those in local authority care or in adoptive care and also any child that has been registered for Free School Meals in the past six years-since 2011.
 Children whose parents are currently in the Armed Forces or have been in the past six years are also eligible for a smaller Pupil Premium Grant.

 In addition there is a facility where any parent in hardship can apply for help via a Disadvantaged Subsidy Grant (DSG) via the school.